2NE1 Releases Last Song ‘Goodbye’ For Blackjacks While YG Entertainment Comes Forward To Explain Why Popular K-Pop Girl Group Disbanded [Video]

 “You never know what can happen so there may come a day when they reunite like S.E.S.
 I believe that day will come.”

 Presently, CL and Dara are the only members of 2NE1 to re-sign with YG Entertainment.
 They are busy with solo endeavors.
 Minzy is signed on with a new label and is preparing for her solo debut too.
-As for Bom, we do not know exactly what she is doing, but she is slowly and surely assimilating back into social media.
+As for Bom, fans don’t know exactly what she is doing, but she is slowly but surely assimilating back into social media.

 [Featured Image by YG Entertainment]